blparker/learn-linear-algebra/_guides/Vectors.md

 ```

-To keep things simple, we can easily represent a vector as a simple list.
+To keep things simple, we can easily represent a vector as a simple Python list.
 In the future, we may choose to represent the vector as a class, but for now, let's keep it simple.

 ## Operating on vectors

 Vectors wouldn't be all that interesting if we couldn't do anything with them.
 An interesting thing about vectors is that they behave a lot like regular numbers.
-In fact, that's where the _algebra_ in linear algebra comes from.
-You can use many of the same algebraic operations you learned in grade school in linear algebra, but instead of simple numbers, you use vectors instead.
+Fortunately, you can use many of the same algebraic operations you learned in grade school in linear algebra, but instead of simple numbers, you use vectors instead.

 ### Vector addition